gabrielzantua/flashcard-creator/README.md

 ### Creating Flashcards

 1. **Launch the Application**: Run `templater.exe` or `python templater.py`
 2. **Set Card Order**: Choose whether questions or answers should appear first on the cards
 3. **Add Cards**:
-   - Enter the question/definition in the "Question/Definition" field
+   - Enter the question/definition in the "Question/Definition" field (text and/or image)
-   - Enter the answer in the "Answer" field
+   - Enter the answer in the "Answer" field (text and/or image)
+   - Use the 🖼️ button to add an image to either field (a file dialog will open)
+   - A thumbnail preview will appear next to the field when an image is selected
-   - Click "➕ Add Card" to add it to your collection
+   - Click **Add Card** to add it to your collection
    - Repeat for all your flashcards

-4. **Preview**: The preview box shows how your cards will look in the final format
+4. **Preview**: The preview box shows how your cards will look in the final format (including markdown image links)

-5. **Save**: Click "💾 Save and Exit" to export your cards as a markdown file
+5. **Save**: Click **Save and Exit** to export your cards as a markdown file.
+All images used will be copied to an `images/` folder next to your markdown file.

 ### Importing to Obsidian